University Financial Policies

 Electronic attachment of bids, quotes, or contract proposals in the financial system is the required method.

 Departments may obtain information about vendors through the financial system.

-The Purchasing Office is authorized to assign a purchase order number to an approved PeopleSoft Requisition.
+The Purchasing Office is authorized to assign a purchase order number to an approved purchasing requisition.
 Unless otherwise authorized by the Board of Regents, Executive Vice President, or delegated authority by the Chief Financial Officer, no other University department may assign contract or purchase order numbers for acquisition of goods or services.

-Purchase order numbers serve as a common identification between University records and those of the vendor, and they aid in tracking the process of vouchers, payments, and receipts.
+Purchase order numbers serve as a common identification between University records and those of the vendor, and they aid in tracking the process of vouchers, payments, and receiving.

-When the Purchasing Office places a single order with the selected vendor for an acquisition, that transaction is a purchase order.
-The purchase order is then dispatched directly to the vendor to ensure adequate supply and/or price.
+When a Purchasing buyer places a single order with the selected vendor for an acquisition, that transaction is a purchase order.
+The Purchase order is than dispatched directly to the vendor to ensure adequate supply and/or price.

 A written contract may be required in addition to a purchase order in the following circumstances: